Data Protection Policy

 All staff receive training on this policy.
 New joiners will receive training as part of the induction process.
 Further training will be provided periodically or whenever there is a substantial change in the law or our policy and procedure.
 Completion of training is compulsory.

 Training is provided through an in-house awareness seminar, which covers:

 - Our data protection and related policies and procedures.

-Where not specified previously within this policy, the following provisions will be in effect on or before 25 May 2018.
+In consideration to the above legislation, where not specified previously within this policy, the following provisions were in effect on or before 25th May 2018.

 Privacy Notice (Transparency of Data Protection)